The INSIGHT hub is a collaboration between six partner organisations

 Action Against Age-related Macular Degeneration (founded by Fight for Sight, Macular Society, Blind Veterans UK, Sight Scotland / Sight Scotland Veterans)

-By bringing together NHS trusts with academia, industry and the charity sector, INSIGHT is working to transform healthcare for the benefit of patients.
-Read more about our partners below.
+By bringing together NHS trusts with academia, the charity sector and industry partners, INSIGHT is working to transform healthcare for the benefit of patients.
+Read more about our collaboration partners below.

 University Hospitals Birmingham NHS Foundation Trust